psmsmets/PyVDMS/README.rst

 PyVDMS - Python Verification Data Messaging System
 **************************************************

-**PyVDMS** is an open-source project containing multiple wrappers and extensions to the NMS Client to access IMS data and IDC products of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
+**PyVDMS** A Python version of the VDMS - web-service which allows principal users to request IMS data and IDC products for the verification of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).

 Features